kelseyfrewin/kelseyfrewin.github.io/_pages/about.md

 profile:
   align: right
-  image: kf_photo.jpeg
+  image: kf_s.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

 social: true # includes social icons at the bottom of the page